svampkorg/moody.nvim/README.md

         "catppuccin/nvim",
     },
     opts = {
-        -- you can set different blend modes for your different modes.
+        -- you can set different blend values for your different modes.
 Some colours might look better more dark. blend = {
             normal = 0.2,
             insert = 0.2,